-- How many proposals can an investigator submit this year to the HSD solicitation (NSF 05-520)? - In submitting to HSD, does the university department of the PI matter? - Can international institutions apply to HSD? - Are government laboratories or for-profit organizations allowed to submit HSD proposals? - Are graduate students or unaffiliated researchers eligible to apply to HSD? - My question is not on this list and is not answered in the solicitation.
+- How many proposals can an investigator submit this year to the HSD solicitation? - In submitting to HSD, does the university department of the PI matter? - Can international organizations apply to HSD? - Are government laboratories or for-profit organizations allowed to submit HSD proposals? - Are graduate students or unaffiliated researchers eligible to apply to HSD? - My question is not on this list and is not answered in the solicitation.
 What should I do?